Ellezique/Full-Stack-App-PART-A/README.md

 ###### Additional features for future development (the nice-to-have-but-not-included list)
 - A search feature so that users can search for a particular movie or series by genre, actor, rating etc. This feature will not be pursued in the current project.
 It would require database design changes and features that are beyond the scope of the current project.
-- Full CRUD functionality over users so that users may edit their own details (and so that Admin can delete users).
 - Thorough solutions to moderating and handling user input and dealing with inappropriate content.

 #### DELIVERED FUNCTIONALITY/ FEATURES